darebrawley/mip653/_projects/final-project.md

 ## Precedents

-As you work to develop your project please take a look at a few of these projects chosen as examples for graphic, methodological, and narrative approaches.
+As you work to develop your project proposal and project please take a look at a few of [these projects](../final-project-precedents/) chosen as examples for graphic, methodological, and/or narrative approaches.